-If a contributions holiday is granted based on financial hardship, its duration will be three months (unless Inland Revenue agrees to a longer period).
-The duration of a contributions holiday will otherwise be between three months and five years (unless your employer agrees to a shorter period).
-Inland Revenue will notify you before your contributions holiday ends and you may apply for a new contributions holiday.
+If a savings suspension is granted based on financial hardship, its duration will be three months (unless Inland Revenue agrees to a longer period).
+The duration of a Savings Suspension will be a maximum of one year.
+Inland Revenue will notify you before your Savings Suspension ends and you may apply for a new Savings Suspension.
 You may resume contributing at any time by giving notice to your employer, requiring the employer to start making deductions from your Salary or Wages.
-While you are taking a contributions holiday, your employer is not required to contribute to a KiwiSaver scheme for you.
-You can still receive the Member Tax Credit if you make voluntary contributions (not out of your Salary or Wages) while you are on a contributions holiday.
+While you are on a Savings Suspension, your employer is not required to contribute to a KiwiSaver scheme for you.
+You can still receive the Government Contributions if you make voluntary contributions (not out of your Salary or Wages) while you are on a Savings Suspension.